How to Properly Prep & Clean Cheesecloth for Cooking

 for 10 minutes.

-This makes the cotton fibers contract slightly = tighter grid = no shedding.
+This makes the cotton fibers contract = tighter grid = no cloth fiber shedding into food.

 Cloth should be: